 Frequently Asked Questions

-- Explore local nonprofits in need of short-term or long-term volunteers through our Community Partner Database, at Friends & Neighbors Day, or through our Volunteer Newsletter.
+- Explore local nonprofits in need of short-term or long-term volunteers through our Community Partner Database, Friends & Neighbors Day, or through our Volunteer Newsletter.

 - Get involved in undergraduate student government or graduate student government.
 Apply to be a part of a committee in the fall to make an impact on the student experience.